Fatimasayed75/itcs333-project/README.md

   EXTRA :
     - to know name from backboard/sis
     - rating system (stars)
-    - Can enter as a guest?
+    - Add pictures for each room